 I drink alcohol (and have since I was 16 years old) for the same reason most people do: I just love it, both the taste and the drug effect.
 But I’m a doctor and so have to be familiar with the pathological use of alcohol a la DSM-V, but also a lot of the horrifying human tragedies that drinking can cause.
 I know the definition of a “standard drink”, and have understand those Canadian guidelines for how much alcohol you’re supposed to consume.

 I have always avoided the kind of administrative jobs that put a doctor or any expert directly in the path of responsibility in the event of a catastrophe.
-I don’t envy whoever it was that had to set those Canadian guidelines or the psychiatrist committees that wrote the DSM-V, because, had they made their definitions realistic, they would have been drowned in public opprobrium from the news media, Mothers Against Drunk Driving, and the relatives of people harmed by alcohol.
+I don’t envy whoever had to set those Canadian guidelines or the psychiatrist committees that wrote the DSM-V, because, had they made their definitions realistic, they would have been drowned in public opprobrium from the news media, Mothers Against Drunk Driving, and the relatives of people harmed by alcohol.
 Don’t get me wrong!
 These objections would come from important serious respectable and reasonable points of view, in my opinion.
 So they had no choice but to be way over on the safe side.
 I’m glad it isn’t me.

 Having no such responsibility, here is my approach to being reasonable about drinking.

 1. The effect that an amount of alcohol has on you depends on your weight more than your gender, but also on a bunch of imponderables that used to be referred to as “holding your liquor”, which is a biological and psychological variable that nobody can really define.